Lag Operator SSMs: A Geometric Framework for Structured State Space Modeling: CONTINUOUS-TIME ORIGINS OF STRUCTURED SSMS

 Under the HiPPO framework, the LMU is considered a special case referred to as HiPPO-LegT (Legendre Truncated).
 A key variant, HiPPO-LegS (Legendre Scaled), uses a time-varying measure $\mu(t,s) = 1/t$ to weight the inner product integral used for projecting the signal onto an orthogonal basis.
 This measure is defined on the interval $[0,t]$ and ensures that the total weight remains constant as time evolves: the projection coefficients are given by

-where $L_n$ is the $n$-th Legendre polynomial (normalized on $[0,1]$).
+where $u(t)$ is the input signal, and $L_n$ is the $n$-th Legendre polynomial (normalized on $[0,1]$).
 This leads to a continuous-time Ordinary Differential Equation (ODE) for the projection coefficients $\bm{c}(t)$ that is fundamentally time-varying:

-where $\bm{c}(t)$ is the state vector of projection coefficients, $u(t)$ is the input signal, and $\bm{A}$ and $\bm{B}$ are constant matrices derived from the properties of Legendre polynomials.
+where $\bm{c}(t)$ is the state vector of projection coefficients, and $\bm{A}$ and $\bm{B}$ are constant matrices derived from the properties of Legendre polynomials.
 However, the time-dependent factor $1/t$ makes this system difficult to implement directly as a standard time-invariant convolutional or recurrent model.

-A major breakthrough in making these models practical was the Structured State Space Sequence (S4) model \cite{Gu2022-fe}, which proposed using a time-invariant version of the system:
+A major breakthrough in making these models practical was the Structured State Space Sequence (S4) model \citep{Gu2021-be}, which proposed using a time-invariant version of the system,

 This is equivalent to dropping the $1/t$ factor from the HiPPO-LegS ODE (eq.\eqref{eq:hippo-legs}).
-This simplification proved remarkably effective, achieving state-of-the-art performance on tasks involving long-range dependencies.
+This simplification proved remarkably effective, achieving state-of-the-art performance on tasks involving long-range dependencies \citep{Gu2021-be}.
 However, it initially lacked a clear theoretical justification, raising the question of why this approximation worked so well.

-The crucial insight connecting these two systems was provided later in \cite{Gu2022-wk}.
+The crucial insight connecting these two systems was provided later in \citep{Gu2022-wk}.
 Corollary C.10 of that work proved that the time-invariant system used by S4 is not an arbitrary approximation, but is itself a principled HiPPO operator under a different construction.
-Specifically, it is equivalent to projecting the signal onto a basis of Legendre polynomials with an \textit{exponential time warping}, i.e., basis functions of the form $L_n(e^{s-t})$ with an exponential measure $e^{s-t}$ over the infinite history $(-\infty, t]$: the projection coefficients are given by
+Specifically, it is equivalent to projecting the signal onto a basis of Legendre polynomials with an \textit{exponential time warping}, i.e., basis functions of the form $L_n(e^{s-t})$ (e.g., instead of $L_n(s/t)$) with an exponential measure $e^{s-t}$ over the infinite history $(-\infty, t]$: the projection coefficients are given by